vietvh298x/blog-symfony-web/README.md

 2. **List Blog Posts by User:** The website provides a list of blog posts by a specific user.
 3. **Generate Slugs:** Each blog post is assigned a slug to enhance SEO and user-friendliness.
 4. **Author Management:** Authors can manage their blog posts, including editing, moving to trash, and emptying the trash.
-5. **404 Not Found Page:** When accessing a removed blog post, the website shows a custom 404 not found page.
+5. **Show 404 Not Found Page:** When accessing a removed blog post, the website shows a custom 404 not found page.

 ### Content Enhancement